ceramicnetwork/rust-ceramic/pipeline/DESIGN.md

 * The dimensions and controller of the event
 * The timestamp of the event

-This table joins the raw_events, chain_proofs, and streams tables in order to make the conclusions about the raw events.
+This table joins the raw_events, time_conclusions, and streams tables in order to make the conclusions about the raw events.

 ### model_schemas